 Comprehensive process automation with Nintex

 At Nintex, we’ve expanded our toolset to provide customers with more power and variety for process automation.
-With the recent acquisition of Enablesoft – maker of Foxtrot RPA – Nintex customers can now use RPA bots to make the above tasks provide value in the fastest, most efficient way possible.
+With the recent acquisition of Enablesoft – maker of Nintex RPA – Nintex customers can now use RPA bots to make the above tasks provide value in the fastest, most efficient way possible.

-Nintex Foxtrot® RPA brings RPA to users in a way that is intuitive and design-driven, much like the Nintex design canvas, and extends workflow automation to any member of the business.
-Unlike with legacy RPA providers, business users can spin up “botflows” in Foxtrot RPA in just hours or days, integrate bot tasks into Nintex workflows, and realize value faster.
+Nintex RPA brings RPA to users in a way that is intuitive and design-driven, much like the Nintex design canvas, and extends workflow automation to any member of the business.
+Unlike with legacy RPA providers, business users can spin up “botflows” in Nintex RPA in just hours or days, integrate bot tasks into Nintex workflows, and realize value faster.

 Nintex is also expanding to the areas ‘above’ and ‘below’ workflow automation: Process mapping and process optimization.